tom-seddon/beeb/README.md

 Along the lines of [`dos2unix`](https://linux.die.net/man/1/dos2unix), convert files between modern standard line endings (lines ending with LF, or, on Windows, CR+LF) and BBC-style ones (lines ending with CR).

+# adf_create

+Create an ADFS disk image from a folder of DFS-style .inf files.

+Files in `$` will be placed in the ADFS root, and additional directories will be created to hold DFS files in other directories as required.